bodywork-ml/bodywork-core/docs/quickstart_serve_model.md

 * How to deploy the service.
 * How to test the deployed service.

-## A ML Scoring Service - Returning the Predicted Class
+## A REST API Service that Returns Predicted Classes

-The example ML model that we want to expose as a service with a REST API, returns the predicted sub-species of an iris plant, given four of its critical dimensions as inputs.
+The example model that we want to serve returns the predicted sub-species of iris plant, given four of its critical dimensions as inputs.
 For more information on this ML task see ['Quickstart - Train and Deploy Pipeline'](quickstart_train_and_deploy.md#a-machine-learning-task).

 The Bodywork project for this single-stage workflow is packaged as a [GitHub repository](https://github.com/bodywork-ml/bodywork-serve-model-project), whose root directory is structured as follows,